shikhov/calque-desktop/README.md

 # calque-desktop
-Portable desktop version of Calque (calculator)
+Portable desktop version of Calque

+# Improvements
+- Bigger font size
+- Centered window
+- Esc to exit

+# How to use
+Run calque.hta